sksamuel/avro4s/README.md

 [<img src="https://img.shields.io/maven-central/v/com.sksamuel.avro4s/avro4s-core_2.11*.svg?label=latest%20release%20for%202.11"/>](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22avro4s-core_2.11%22)
 [<img src="https://img.shields.io/maven-central/v/com.sksamuel.avro4s/avro4s-core_2.12*.svg?label=latest%20release%20for%202.12"/>](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22avro4s-core_2.12.0-M3%22)

 Avro4s is a schema/class generation and serializing/deserializing library for [Avro](http://avro.apache.org/) written in Scala.
 The objective is to allow seamless use with Scala without the need to to write boilerplate conversions yourself, and without the runtime overhead of reflection.
-Hence, this is a macro based library and generates code for use with avro at _compile time_.
+Hence, this is a macro based library and generates code for use with Avro at _compile time_.

 The features of the library are:
 * Schema generation from classes at compile time
 * Class generation from schemas at build time
-* Boilerplate free serialization of classes to avro
+* Boilerplate free serialization of classes to Avro
-* Boilerplate free deserialization of avro to classes
+* Boilerplate free deserialization of Avro to classes

 ## Changelog
 * 1.3.3 - Added missing support for deserializing byte arrays
 * 1.3.0 - Added support for Scala 2.12.
 Removed 2.10 cross build.
 Fixed issues with private vals.
 Added binary (no schema) output stream.
-Exposed RecordFormat[T] typeclass to enable easy conversion of T to/from an avro Record.
+Exposed RecordFormat[T] typeclass to enable easy conversion of T to/from an Avro Record.
 * 1.2.0 - Added support for properties, doc fields, and aliases.
 These are set via annotations.
-* 1.1.0 - Added json document to avro schema converter
+* 1.1.0 - Added JSON document to Avro schema converter
 * 1.0.0 - Migrated all macros to use Shapeless.
 Fixed some trickier nested case class issues.
 Simplified API.
 Added support for java enums.
 * 0.94.0 - Added support for writing/reading Either and Option in serializer/deserializer.
 Fixed bug with array serialization.
 * 0.93.0 - Added support for either and options in schema generator.
 Added support for aliases via scala annotation.